Essential Conversations To Have With Your GF Before You Propose

 Since you just proposed a new path for the relationship, be ready for serious questions about the future.
 Don’t propose marriage until you’re ready to have that conversation.
 Be sure that you and your beloved are on the same page about important life issues, values, and goals to avoid conflicts down the road.
 If you’re unsure whether or not it’s time to pop the question, reach out to a relationship coach for help.

-How long should it take before you propose?
+How long should it take before you propose to your girlfriend?

 - Previous Article